DobrokhotovYu/lb1_project/README.md

 ## Author

-**Yu.
+**Iurii.
 Dobrokhotov** — Laboratory of Bioinformatics 1, University of Bologna.

 ## License

 See [`LICENSE`](LICENSE).
 Data derived from RCSB PDB and UniProtKB/Swiss-Prot remains subject to their respective terms.

-## Acknowledgements

-Project supervised by Prof. Emidio Capriotti (FaBiT, University of Bologna).